wanzhe0326/-PoroElastic-PEFIT-MP-VS-ML-Fine-VS-Coarse-mesh-size/README.md

 AB parameter: 0.00045; loading/unloading: 10E-03; load moves forward two grids at one time.

-Results: By comparing ML VS MP to check if there is bug in system.
+Report 2.1: By comparing ML VS MP to check if there is bug in system.
 Also, different mesh sizes are tested, total computational time and accuracy are compared.